acadonis/Project-3-Happening/README.md

 This resulted in a change to the category property of the happening model from a string to an array of strings to incorporate the { label: categories, value: categories } structure required by react-select.
 As this was a change to the underlying models I ensured I talked through this change with other members of the team so they were aware of it.

-Users are required to be logged into the site to create a happening, and I used Toastify to present a warning if they try to proceed when not logged in, together with a redirect to the login or register page:
+Users are required to be logged into the site to create a happening, and a Toastify warning presents if they try to proceed when not logged in, together with a redirect to the login or register page:

 ```Javascript